brodieG/fansi/DEVNOTES.md

 Should position be in bytes?
 Probably in characters to use in combination with ansi_strsub or whatever that ends up called.

+### Emoji and Other Complex Characters

+Main problem with emoji is that UTF-8 handling and emoji handling in R seem pretty terrible (though maybe not all of this is Rs fault).
+Several problems:

+* `nchar` typical returns 1 even in width mode; maybe this is okay because in terminal display these are actually displayed as one width and you end up wiht overlapping emoji.
+However, this calculation then isn't particularly portable
+* ZWJ width is correctly calculated at zero; however, the total width of a sequence doesn't seem to collapse.
+Maybe this is okay because the sequences themselves aren't collapsed by the terminal (and even firefox).
+* Emoji modifiers do appear to be collapsed by the terminal, but `nchar(type='width')` does not recognize this `"\U1F466\U1F3FF"` (dark person).
+* Some combining characters are correctly recognized (e.g. `"A\u30A"`, combining ring), interestingly the combining ring itself is reported as width zero.

 ### What About Strip and Wrap?

 We could: